ugeneunipro/docs/content/assembly-browser/browsing-and-zooming-assembly/assembly-browser-window-components.md

 weight: 300
 ---

 # Assembly Browser Window Components

-An Assembly Browser window consists of:
+An Assembly Browser window consists of the following components:

 **Assembly Overview**

- By default, shows the whole assembly overview.
-Can be resized to provide an overview of an assembly part.
+By default, this shows the entire assembly overview.
+It can be resized to provide an overview of part of an assembly.

 **Reference Area**

- Shows the reference sequence.
+This shows the reference sequence.

 **Consensus Area**

- Shows the consensus sequence.
+This shows the consensus sequence.

 **Ruler**

- Shows the coordinates in the _Reads Area_.
+This shows the coordinates in the _Reads Area_.

 **Reads Area**

- Displays the reads.
+This displays the reads.

 **Coverage Graph**

- Shows the coverage of the Reads Area.
+This shows the coverage of the Reads Area.

 See the example below:

 ![](/images/65929804/65929805.png)